 Scheduling Your Live (synchronous) Docent-Guided Tour

 Live (synchronous) tours are led by a Frist Art Museum docent.
-They offer real-time looks at select works in an exhibition and encourage close study and conversation.
-These tours are each approximately 30 minutes long.
+They offer a preview of select works in an exhibition and encourage close study and conversation.
+These tours are slideshow-based and each is approximately 30 minutes long.

 Reservations are required at least three weeks in advance for groups of 8 or more.
 Live (synchronous) docent-guided tours are scheduled on a case-by-case basis in conjunction with your school district’s requirements and docent availability.
 You may ask the Frist Art Museum to host the tour on Zoom, or a Frist Art Museum docent can join a meeting on your school’s or organization’s preferred video conferencing software.
 Please complete the request form below to schedule a tour.